naknode/finni-takehome/readme.md

 - Then run `./node_modules/.bin/prisma generate`, to generate the Prisma schema/files needed.

+- Then run `pnpm exec prisma migrate dev --name init` to create the tables with the schemas on the database.

 - Back in the root folder, run `pnpm dev` and you're good to go.

 > (Optional): Run `pnpm run prisma:seed` in `/server` to generate example data